WLkernel/testdata/README.md

 # WL kernel Data

-This repository contains the `ALL` dataset, which includes edges from all the 600 benign and attack scenario graphs.
-The `YDC` and `GFC` datasets can be derived from `ALL` by picking graph ID's having scenarios as follows:
+This repository contains the dataset used in our evaluation, which includes edges from all the 600 benign and attack scenario graphs.

-   * `YDC`: YouTube, Download, CNN
-   * `GFC`: GMail, VGame, CNN

 ## Format